MaksimDzhangirov/backendBankExample/docs/part36-eng.md

     runs-on: ubuntu-latest
 ```

-Then we will search for `kubectl` action in the Github marketplace.
+Then we will search for `kubectl` action in the GitHub Marketplace.

 ![](../images/part36/1.png)